 Building a Solid Lawsuit after a Slip and Fall Accident

 Although a victim might immediately want to hold the property owner responsible, the owner might contend that they were not liable.
 For example, if another visitor to the facility dropped a banana peel on the ground and you tripped on it five minutes later, the property owner could not have prevented that.
 In fact, the property owner might insist that the victim should have stepped over the banana peel.

-Transitory Foreign Substance Law in Slip and Fall Cases
+What is the Transitory Foreign Substance Law that Governs Slip and Fall Cases?

 What About Comparative Fault Law?